nubbthedestroyer/aws-workshop/exercises/1-cloud9/README.md

 AWS places on temporary credentials.
 To setup the correct credentials, we need to input them into the credentials chain on the Cloud9 IDE.

-#### Disable Managed Temporary Credentials

-1. In Cloud9 IDE, click on "AWS Cloud9" in the top left.
-1. Click "Preferences"
-1. Expand the "AWS Settings" section.
-1. Click the slider button to disable "AWS managed temporary credentials"

-#### Setup AWS CLI credentials chain

-You should have received credentials from your instructor in the form of:
-1. Account ID
-1. User Name
-1. Password
-1. aws_access_key_id
-1. aws_secret_access_key

-We need #4 and #5 to setup the creds chain.
-Run the following command in your IDE

 ```bash
 aws configure
 ```